FuelLabs/fuel-indexer/docs/src/getting-started/quickstart.md

 ▪▪▪▪▪ ✅ Successfully deployed indexer.
 ```

+> #### What is a "deployment" exactly?
+>
+> A _deployment_ within the context of Fuel's indexer is a series of steps taken to get your indexer project running in the wild.
+>
+> This series of steps involves compiling your indexer project to a wasm32-unknown-unknown target and uploading the indexer to a running Fuel indexer service.
+The service will then register an executor and build database tables for this indexer.
+Once this series of steps has completed, your indexer is considered to be ["deployed"](https://en.wikipedia.org/wiki/Software_deployment).
+>
+> Users will often find that they're simply deploying their indexers to a Fuel indexer service running on their local machine; this is just one valid use-case described in [our infrastructure docs](./indexer-service-infrastructure.md).
+Keep in mind that the intended use of a Fuel indexer service is as a standalone remote service that may run many different indexers at any given time.

 ## 3. Querying for data

 With our indexer deployed, we should be able to query for newly indexed data after a few seconds.